 - Working with Young People

-I am a Sesame Practitioner, and am trained in the Sesame model, which uses creative forms of self-expression to explore the inner self, connection and meaning.
-I am happy to facilitate those who would like to use use creative methods in their individual sessions.
+I am trained in the Sesame model, which uses creative forms of self-expression to explore the inner self, connection and meaning.
+I am happy to bring in some creative methods into the session if that may be of interest to you.